 4. How can you afford to keep living like a student?

 Learning to live on a teaching stipend or research assistantship can be challenging, but it’s not impossible.
 Plus, by now you’ve also had plenty of practice at embracing frugality.

 And don’t forget that DBA are part of a university community where student discounts and subsidies are common.
 After all, being a “starving student” is much easier when you’re in good company.

 Another bright note?
 When you finally do graduate and start collecting a higher salary, you’ll practically be a pro at saving and spending.

 5. When will you be done?

 While this question may not be bizarre, it demonstrates both an underestimation and oversimplification of the DBA process.
-While many degrees can be defined by the number of years they take to complete, the fulfillment of a DBA relies on a number of different factors, not the least of which is the variable amount of time it takes to research and write your thesis.
+While many degrees can be defined by the number of years they take to complete, the fulfilment of a DBA relies on a number of different factors, not the least of which is the variable amount of time it takes to research and writes your thesis.

 i) Scan copy of your Master Certificate AND ii) Scan copy of your Master Transcripts

 To apply for the programme, please provide us with the required documents to email@example.com or Click Here to Submit your documents

 More Articles: you may also like to read up on